MissSaumya/Tomato-Leaf-Disease-Detection/README.md

 - 1 folder contains images of healthy tomato leaves.

 The dataset is organized into:
-- **Training Set:** Contains images of diseased and healthy tomato leaves.
+- **Training Set:** Contains images of diseased and healthy tomato leaves, categorized into 10 separate folders.
 - **Validation Set:** Contains images following the same classification structure as the training set for model evaluation.
+- **Testing Set:** Contains images of tomato leaves labeled with their disease name directly in the image filename, rather than being stored in separate folders.

 ## Abstract
 Tomato plant diseases significantly impact crop yield and quality.
 Detecting and classifying these diseases at an early stage can help in better crop management and prevent large-scale losses.